SushiLab/IMB_Amplicon_Pipeline/README.md

 Templates for these config files can be found in the `templates` folder.

-1. `config.yaml`: The config file that contains parameters, locations of files and the rules that should be executed in the snakemake pipeline
+1. `config.yaml`: The config file that contains parameters, locations of files and the rules that should be executed in the snakemake pipeline.
-2. `samples`: The samples file contains a list of all samples that should be included in the analysis
+2. `samples`: The samples file contains a list of all samples that should be included in the analysis.
 3. `blocklist`: The blocklist file contains a list of all samples that should be excluded from the analysis, e.g. when all reads of this sample are removed during QC.
+4. `primers`: A set of frequently used primers for which `estimate_parameters.py` was optimized.
+5. `map.py`: A python script to map the raw sequencing data to a standardized file and naming structure.

 Example `config.yaml` file: